 Light pollution is a relatively recent phenomenon.
 It was only around the beginning of the 20th century, when cities began to adopt electric lighting, that light pollution started to become a problem, according to Bowling Green State University Astronomer Andy Layden.

 With that in mind, I’ve put together a guide to the best travel telescope.
-The best travel telescopes are ones that you can quickly pack and unpack and which will fit into checked or carry-on luggage.
-Star-gazing while on vacation in a much less developed (and preferably remote) location is awe-inspiring and I highly recommend you pursue it as a hobby.
+These are ones that you can quickly pack and unpack and which will fit into checked or carry-on luggage.
+Star-gazing while on vacation in a much less developed (and preferably remote) location is awe-inspiring, and I highly recommend you pursue it as a hobby.

-The Winner of the Best Travel Telescope Overall: SVBONY SV503 Telescope
+The Winner of the Best Overall: SVBONY SV503 Telescope

 not included (max useful magnification 204x)

-The air-spaced achromatic S-FPL51 ED glass reduces chromatic aberration so you get accurate and impressively clear colour.
-The dual focus rack and pinion focuser lets you make precision adjustments easily.
+The air-spaced achromatic S-FPL51 ED glass reduces chromatic aberration, so you get accurate and impressively clear colour.
+The dual focus rack and pinion focuser let you make precision adjustments easily.

 If you are into astrophotography, this has the wide field of view that you would want, allowing you to see star clusters, nebulae and some of the larger and brighter galaxies.
-This is typically a tall order for most portable telescopes.
+This is typically a tall order, even for the best portable telescopes.

 I would say the biggest demerit here is the lack of tripod and eyepiece.
 Each of these are going to be additional (potentially substantial costs).
 That said, this is still the best travel telescope for the money.
 To get comparable or better quality, you’re going to have to start thinking about thousands of dollars.